One goal of this Tornado Disaster Recovery Program is to address damaged homes

 of folks who have been unable to receive help until now.

 A booklet in recognition of the one year anniversary of April 2018's tornado.

 Storm Recovery Alliance

 The Storm Recovery Alliance (SRA) is a coalition of local agencies, along with the City of Greensboro, formed to coordinate the community’s response to 2018's tornado and other severe storms.
 The SRA is committed to strengthening public outreach and prioritizing and coordinating services to those with the greatest need.
-The SRA meets at the Greensboro Housing Hub, 1031 Summit Ave., to address storm recovery and build a better east Greensboro.
+The SRA and its subcommittees meet at the Greensboro Housing Hub, 1031 Summit Ave., to address storm recovery and build a better east Greensboro.

 Local funding partners include the Community Foundation of Greater Greensboro and United Way of Greater Greensboro.
 To date donations have gone toward housing stability, which includes rental assistance, security deposits, utility assistance, food and transportation expenses, household supplies, etc. Funding is made available to local nonprofit organizations providing housing stability services.